 18:00 Back to the waiting shed area to wait for a bus or jeeney going back to Dumaguete.

 18:30 Dinner at Ching Loong.
 (There are plenty of restaurant choices around the boulevard.)

 20:00 Walk around the boulevard.

-5:00 Wake up call.
-Just a tip, since you will get wet during the banca ride to Apo Island, better wear your swim clothes (e.g. swim shorts/rashguard) before hopping the boat.
+5:00 Wake-up call.
+Just a tip, since you will get wet during the banca ride to Apo Island, better wear your swim clothes (e.g. swim shorts/rashguard) before hopping in the boat.
 And don’t forget your ocean-friendly or reef-safe sunblock lotion and a big bottle of water.

 6:00 Dumaguete Bus Terminal.
 We took an aircon bus for P50.
 Look for a bus with a signboard “Bawayan”.
 That time, no non-aircon bus, which is cheaper, was near-full that time, so we took an aircon bus which is a bit more expensive.
 You can also take a jeepney ride, but a bus ride is more convenient and frequent.
 Fare for the jeepney and bus is P20/30.

 6:50 Arrive at Zamboangita.
 You’ll see a signboard: This way to Apo Island.
 Walk by the deserted flea market road (market opens only every Wednesday) to the banca wharf.

 7:00 Breakfast at an eatery in Zamboangita.
-They offer really good puto and sikawati.
+They offer excellent puto and sikawati.
 Tip: you can buy your lunch here, it will be cheaper, or you can buy fresh seafoods here in the market to cook/grill them later, or buy food in Apo Island but it will be a little more expensive.

 7:45 Ride the banca (motorized boat) for 30 minutes.
 The roundtrip standard rates are: